KhiopsML/khiops-doc/docs/api-docs/kdic/table-block-rules.md

 # Table Block Rules

 A block of values in a secondary table corresponds to a list of secondary variables managed in the same block.
-Table rules such as TableMean, TableMode, TableStandard deviation are then extended to the case of a secondary block of variables to compute a block of values for all variables in the secondary block.
+Table rules such as TableMean, TableMode, TableStdDev are then extended to the case of a secondary block of variables to compute a block of values for all variables in the secondary block.

 !!! example